 This page answers some of the most often asked planning, building & on-site sanitation questions.
 We know this information can be confusing, so we are here to help.
 Remember that each property is different.
 There is no one answer for all properties.
 If your specific question isn't answered here, or you need more information, please call us at 503-842-3408.

-Tillamook County doesn't currently have zoning maps available online.
+Tillamook County currently does not have zoning maps available online.
 Please call 503-842-3408 and ask for a planner to obtain this information.
 Please have the map and taxlot number of the property ready.
 If you don't have this information it will take longer for us to help you.

 Once you know the zone, you can look up the rules for that zone in Article 3 of the Land Use Ordinance.

 Flood zone maps are available online through FEMA.

 For the most accurate information, you will need to hire a private surveyor to complete an Elevation Certificate.
 We will require Elevation Certificates before construction in certain flood zones.

 Once you find your zone, look at the permitted uses in the relevant section of Article 3 of the Land Use Ordinance.

 In most zones, some uses will be permitted outright, and some will be permitted conditionally.